 Massachusetts Computer Using Educators (MassCUE) and Massachusetts School Library Association (MSLA) have joined forces with WGBH to offer an exciting professional learning event focusing on media literacy and its importance in education today.

-This informal event will open with appetizers and drinks, followed by a Keynote address from a member of the WGBH FRONTLINE team.
+This informal event will open with appetizers and drinks, followed by a Keynote address by Andrew Metz, Managing Editor for FRONTLINE.
 Attendees will then have the opportunity to attend one breakout session planned by librarians, instructional technology specialists, and classroom teachers.
 Join us for the low price of $35.